YanaSn0/Python/README.md

 - Put the url in url.txt then save.
 - The debug flags aren't needed.
 - Folders will be created if they don't already exist.

-## Commands

-## logo.py

-This processes all .mp4 files in the logo folder in same folder as the script placing the watermark 5 pixels from the right and 5 pixels from the bottom.

-Ensure watermark.png is in the same folder as the videos, and FFmpeg is installed.

-python logo.py ./logo 5 5

-## rename.py

---skipped Ceates a .txt file incase errors.

---metadata Change metadata of files.

---folder Puts everything in one folder

-python rename.py YanaSn0w1 ./downloads/1_YanaSn0w1 --skipped --metadata --folder

-## combine.py

-## Combine audio and video.

-python combine.py ./trim ./trim

-## process.py

 ## Trim Video